Chapter 19 : Cramped

-Our conversations went a little like this:
+Our "interrogation" went a little like this:

-Me: Dom, don't you think that's a little... (vague hand gestures to indicate she should tone it down), you know?
+Me: Dom, don't you think that's being a little... (vague hand gestures to indicate she should tone it down), you know?

 Me: Dude, I meant be less harsh, not more!

-Bertram: P-please d-don't hurt me!
+Bertram: (Terrified) P-please d-don't hurt me!
 I-I'll do a-anything!

-Me: Dear Lord.
+Me: Dear Merlin.